andrewDubyk/weather/README.md

 The whole project consts of next modules:

 - `configuration` - handle user defined configurations (configure provider, change provider, set API_KEY)
 - `api` - responsible for access to weather API providers.
-Thers is a common `Trait` which should be implemented for all privders.
+    - Thers is a common `Trait` which should be implemented for all privders;
+    - Currently all providers use HTTP REST API for requests;

-Basic provider functionality is covered withunit tests (will be run automatically when PR to main opened).
+Basic provider functionality is covered withunit tests.

 ## Limitations